Nico Rosberg: 2013–2016

+2013: Monaco and British victories

 Before the 2013 season, Rosberg was joined at Mercedes by the 2008 world champion Lewis Hamilton, who replaced the retired Michael Schumacher.
 He was granted equal status by Mercedes and received no preferential treatment alongside Hamilton.
 During the pre-season period, Rosberg visited the Mercedes factory in Brackley, England, displaying a fascination with the F1 W04's technological development and assisting the team in the car's development.